hiking90/rsproperties/README.md

 - **`rsproperties`**: Core library for getting/setting Android properties
 - **`rsproperties-service`**: Full property service for Linux

+**Note:** This project is actively evolving.
+While core APIs are stable, some features may be refined in future releases.

 ## Features

 - Direct memory-mapped property access